Grootsingh/Chatbot-flow-builder/README.md

 - **TypeScript**: TypeScript adds some extra spice to JavaScript by providing type-checking capabilities.
 Say goodbye to those pesky runtime errors!
 - **React**: React is the bread and butter of building user interfaces.
 With its reusable UI components, creating complex web applications is a piece of cake!
 - **Tailwind CSS**: Tailwind CSS is like having a magical wand for styling.
 Say hello to rapid UI development without breaking a sweat!

+## Join the Fun 🎉

+Feeling inspired?
+We'd love to have you join us on this journey!
+While we're not accepting contributions at the moment, your feedback and suggestions are always welcome.

+## Give a Star ⭐

+If you find Chatbot Flow Builder exciting and useful, why not show your appreciation by giving it a star on GitHub?
+Your support means the world to us and helps spread the word about Chatbot Flow Builder's awesomeness!